james-oatham/codingTasks/README.md

 | tzdata | 2024.1 |

 Finally, it includes unit tests than can be run automatically using the test function from manage.py, plus superuser admin permissions via the Django admin site.

+#### Credits
+- App written entirely by myself, James Oatham
+- Thanks to everyone at HyperionDev working on the Software Engineering Fundamentals "skills bootcamp"